aboutcode-org/purldb/docs/source/index.rst

   aka. open code knowledge base.
 - A code matching capability to identify and find similar code to existing indexed FOSS code using this knowledge base.
-- Additional utilities to help asses the quality and integrity of software packages as used in the software supply chain.
+- Additional utilities to help assess the quality and integrity of software packages as used in the software supply chain.

 Documentation overview
 ~~~~~~~~~~~~~~~~~~~~~~